brandonsohxy/ID-Assignment1/README.md

 ## Features

+Navigation Bar - By clicking on the logo of Spongebob it brings user back to homepage.
+If the website width size is less than 575px it becomes adds dropdown feature.

+Homepage - Introduces the main content to user.

+About - Shows the workers and characters to user where they can hover over their card and it lights up.
+Read More button leads to their wiki page where in-depth history and description of the characters are explained.

+Menu - Shows users the MANY food items in this content

+Contact - Allows the user to contact Krusty Krab and apply for a job there by filling in the form.

 <!-- In this section, you should go over the different parts of your project, and describe each in a sentence or so. -->

 ### Existing Features

+\*Home - Plan on adding an invisible button on the background image door where it lights up upon hover, where users could navigate to the about section through this extra feature.

+About - You are able to click on the cards to learn more about the characters passed what is shown.

+\*Menu - Plan on adding a button at the bottom of the page where it says "Secret Recipe".
+Upon clicking it would lead to another page where it will mock Plankton and RickRoll the user.

+Contact - Can fill up form to apply job at Krusty Krab.

 <!-- - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...